-On May 18, 2015, the Government of Mongolia, OTLLC, Turquoise Hill and Rio Tinto signed the Underground Mine Development and Financing Plan ("Mine Plan") addressing the key outstanding Oyu Tolgoi shareholder issues, including tax matters, a 2% NSR royalty acquired by Turquoise Hill from BHP Billiton in 2003, the Oyu Tolgoi 5% sales royalty calculation, management services payments and the sourcing of power for Oyu Tolgoi from within Mongolia.
+On May 18, 2015, the Government of Mongolia, OTLLC, Turquoise Hill and Rio Tinto signed the Underground Mine Development and Financing Plan ("Mine Plan") addressing the key outstanding Oyu Tolgoi shareholder issues, including tax matters, a 2% NSR royalty held by Turquoise Hill, the Oyu Tolgoi 5% sales royalty calculation, management services payments and the sourcing of power for Oyu Tolgoi from within Mongolia.
 The Mine Plan states that the principles of a comprehensive financing plan including for the underground stage have been agreed on and include that up to \$6 billion of external funding will be raised through third party project financing (including for the underground stage) and other bank finance, product off-take arrangements or other forms of financing.
-The Mine Plan resolved a number of issues between the parties including tax matters, the 2% net smelter royalty, sales royalty calculation, management services payments and the sourcing of power for Oyu Tolgoi from within Mongolia.